Deborah J. Bennett

-Deborah Jo Bennett (born 1950) is an American mathematician, mathematics educator, and book author.
+Deborah Jo Bennett (born 1950) is an American mathematician, mathematics education scholar, and book author.
 She is a professor of mathematics at New Jersey City University.

 Education and career

 Bennett is originally from Tuscaloosa, Alabama; her father was a military officer and her mother worked as a computer systems analyst.
 She majored in mathematics at the University of Alabama, graduating in 1972, and worked as a researcher at the Institute for Defense Analysis and as an operations researcher for the US Government Accountability Office before returning to graduate school for a master's degree in operations research at George Washington University in 1980.

 After a year in Ghana teaching mathematics through the Peace Corps, she became a mathematics instructor at Pace University from 1981 to 1987, and at Farmingdale State College from 1984 to 1993.
 While doing this, she also completed a Ph.D. in mathematics education at New York University in 1993.
 Her dissertation, The Development of the Mathematical Concept of Randomness: Educational Implications, was supervised by Kenneth P. Goldberg.

 She joined New Jersey City University as an assistant professor of mathematics in 1993, adding a concurrent appointment in education in 1999.
 She has since become a full professor, and served two terms as president of the University Senate.